 Is it any good?

-The answer to that question is, amazingly, somewhat complicated.
-(It qualifies as "amazing" primarily because not much else is complex in this by-the-book tearjerker.)
-Lane and Gere, who previously costarred in the outstanding Unfaithful, do the best they can with thin material -- the movie feels more like an outline than a fully realized drawing -- that forces them too quickly into a swoon-fest of a romance.
+This is a by-the-book tearjerker in which Lane and Gere, who previously co-starred in the outstanding Unfaithful, do the best they can with thin material.
+The movie feels more like an outline than a fully realized drawing, and it forces the pair too quickly into a swoon-fest of a romance.